thagrol/fakewake/README.md

 - If you're not comfortable connecting 3.3v from the PC's PSU directly to the Pi's gpio, it should be possible to insert an optocoupler etc, so long as the gpio pin is pulled high while the PSU is fully on and low when the PSU is in standby, soft off, or off.
-- Pi2 and Pi3 have not been tested.
+- Pi3 has not been tested.
 They should work, but check their current requirements do not exceed that provided by the 5v standby line of the PC's PSU.
 - I've no idea whether this approach will work on a Mac as I don't have access to one.